unifem/cht-coupler/README.md

 # cht-coupler

-This Docker image contains DTK.
+Build a Docker image with DataTransferKit and PyDTK and install them into user directories.